bratpeki/modern-milkytracker-guide/docs/ui.md

 **All the listed keyboard actions apply to the FastTracker II edit mode**.

-Also, left-, right- and middle-clicking will refer to their respective mouse actions.
+Also, left-, right- and middle-clicking, as well as left-, right- and middle-click holding will refer to their respective mouse actions.

 **Before you read this**, you might want to read about the interactive UI elements in MT that are covered in "[3.1.
 INTERACTIVE UI ELEMENTS](./elems.md)".